Cintra Wilson

 Cintra Wilson (born October 9, 1967) is an American writer, performer and cultural critic.
-Dubbed "the Dorothy Parker of the cyber age", she is best known for her commentary on popular culture which is often humorous and irreverent in tone.
-She contributed to the New York Times for its "Critical Shopper" series and is considered one of the 50 "most influential people working in New York fashion".
+Dubbed "the Dorothy Parker of the cyber age" and "Hunter S. Thompson with ovaries", she is best known for her commentary on popular culture which is often humorous and irreverent in tone.
+She contributed to The New York Times for its "Critical Shopper" series and was at the time named as one of the 50 "most influential people working in New York fashion".
 Wilson is also a regular contributor to the Hartford Advocate for her political column "The C Word".
-Her books include Fear and Clothing: Unbuckling American Style, A Massive Swelling: Celebrity Re-examined as a Grotesque Crippling Disease, Colors Insulting to Nature, and Caligula for President: Better American Living Through Tyranny.
+Her books include Fear and Clothing: Unbuckling American Style; A Massive Swelling: Celebrity Re-examined as a Grotesque Crippling Disease; Colors Insulting to Nature; and Caligula for President: Better American Living Through Tyranny.
 She wrote a bi-weekly column called The Dregulator, which critiqued the tabloid culture and was syndicated in a number of alternative weeklies.
-She was a frequent contributor to Salon.com from 1994–2007.
+She was a frequent contributor to Salon.com from 1994 to 2007.

-Life and career
+Early life and career

 Wilson was born on October 9, 1967, in Butte County, California.
 She grew up initially in Chico, and later in Marin County, California, where she attended Tamalpais High School.
 After dropping out of high school, Wilson went to San Francisco State University.
 She was an avant-garde playwright in San Francisco as well as a contributor to Frisko magazine and the San Francisco Examiner, where she wrote a weekly advice column called "Cintra Wilson Feels Your Pain."
 Her first play, Juvee, based on her experiences in juvenile hall, was produced when she was 20.
 She lived in Los Angeles for a time (where she was engaged to musician Kevin Gilbert at the time of his death), and now lives in New York City.